 The competitive nature of talent acquisition means that what worked for you yesterday, might not work today.
 In the case of talent acquisition, the medium is indeed the message.
 Your employer brand says a lot about who you are as a company, and when new recruits turn into employees, they become brand ambassadors.
-Representing yourself well in the employee marketplace makes all the difference.
+Representing yourself well in the employee marketplace with a strong recruiting video makes all the difference.

 In this webinar with Tribe Pictures CEO/Creative Director, Vern Oakley, we’ll look at new technology and tactics that will drive recruiting efforts in the near future, and how companies are using them now.
-In an effort to continually reinvent the means and methods of attracting the very best employees, hear Vern's take on how best to utilize new video technology to fit into the video and communications strategy that you already have.
+In an effort to continually reinvent the means and methods of attracting the very best employees, hear Vern’s take on how best to utilize new video technology to fit into the communications and corporate video strategy that you already have.

 Scott McDowell: Okay.
 All right, everyone.
 I think we’re all here.
 Hello.
 My name is Scott McDowell.
 I’m very excited to be here with you today.
 I’m the director of marketing here at Tribe Pictures.
 I will be moderating today’s webinar and also monitoring your questions in the question pane.
 Feel free to ask away as the webinar’s ongoing.
 Someone made a comment already saying, “Hello,” so thank you Sebastian.